aufau/SaberMod/README.rst

 Referee Commands
 ................

-These commands can be used only by a registered referee.
+These commands can be used only by a registered referee or server console (rcon).

+allready
+  Make all players ready in warmup or during intermission.

 announce <message|motd>
   Print `message` or ingame message of the day on everyone's screen.